 There, they raise goats, lambs, and chickens, grow a lot of their own produce and homeschool their kids.
 One of our favorite features on their property is the pond.

-Their YouTube channel is amazing with nearly 700k followers.
-They post videos of their goats, turkeys, pigeons, and other critters, as well as their homesteading shenanigans.
+Their YouTube channel is amazing, with nearly 700k followers.
+They post videos of their goats, turkeys, pigeons, other critters, and homesteading shenanigans.

 As for Me and My Homestead